kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_Casting.md

 ###  Casting

-To begin casting, you'll need to create a GCKMediaInformation by using a CastBuilder- either the OVPCastBuilder or the TVPAPICastBuilder.
+To begin casting, you'll need to create a `GCKMediaInformation` by using a CastBuilder - either `OVPCastBuilder` or `TVPAPICastBuilder`.

-#### OVP Example
+#### Example of Casting Using OVPCastBuilder

->swift
+> swift

 ```swift
 do {